 12. !Khwa ttu San Cultural and Educational Centre

 The centre offers a fascinating insight into the culture, heritage, knowledge and modern-day life of the original inhabitants of the West Coast and tours by qualified San guides demonstrate their unique skills and share their ancient knowledge.
 They also offer a spectacular MTB trail and accommodation and the original farmhouse is now a beautiful restaurant which is open for breakfast and lunch daily.

 Known as the Jewel of the West Coast, Langebaan enjoys almost year-round sunshine and boasts azure waters and unsurpassed natural beauty.
-Bordering the West Coast national Park, Langebaan is an internationally acclaimed Ramsar Site for its importance as a wetland and is host myriad bird species.
-The the mild climate and protected waters of the lagoon also make it the perfect location for many water sports.
+Bordering the West Coast National Park, Langebaan is an internationally acclaimed Ramsar Site for its importance as a wetland and is host myriad bird species.
+The mild climate and protected waters of the lagoon also make it the perfect location for many water sports.

 Distance from Cape Town: 116km

 Situated in South Africa’s largest natural Bay, Saldanha is known for its contrasts and natural beauty.
-The hub of the fishing industry as well as a holiday hotspot for water sport lovers, the bay also hosts the South African Military Academy, in which can be found a pristine nature reserve which becomes a floral wonderland in spring and offers great vantage points from which to view the Southern Right Whale in calving season.
+The hub of the fishing industry as well as a holiday hotspot for water sports lovers, the bay also hosts the South African Military Academy, in which can be found a pristine nature reserve which becomes a floral wonderland in spring and offers great vantage points from which to view the Southern Right Whale in the calving season.

 Distance from Cape Town: 142km